MikeWills/Uglee/readmeNew.md

 * npm install mysql
 * npm install util
 * [sudo] npm install forever -g // required to have the bot automatically come back up after a downtime.

+Most of the configuration is stored in the database, so the database is required.